Willo Flood: Cardiff City

-Flood joined Championship club Cardiff City for a fee of £200,000, paid in separate instalments, Upon joining the club, he describe leaving Manchester City as a "wrench", but believe that Dave Jones could help him improve as a player, due to his track record as a manager.
+Flood joined Championship club Cardiff City for a fee of £200,000, paid in instalments, Upon joining the club, he describe leaving Manchester City as a "wrench", but believe that Dave Jones could help him improve as a player, due to his track record as a manager.

-Flood made his debut for Cardiff, coming on as an 82nd minute substitute, in a 2–1 win against Barnsley in the opening game of the season.
+Flood made his debut for Cardiff, coming on as an 82nd-minute substitute, in a 2–1 win against Barnsley in the opening game of the season.
 On 19 August 2006, he scored his only goal for Cardiff, a memorable winning goal at Elland Road.
 However, Flood found his first team opportunities limited, due to competition, and was placed on the substitute bench as a result.
 He also faced his own injury concerns along the way throughout the 2006–07 season.
 As a result, Flood was restricted to making twenty–eight appearances and scoring once in all competitions for the Bluebirds.